SeedGNN: Graph Neural Networks for Supervised Seeded Graph Matching: Abstract

 \section{Abstract}

-Recently, there have been significant interests in designing Graph Neural Networks (GNNs) for seeded graph matching, which aims to match two (unlabeled) graphs using only topological information and a small set of seeds.
-However, most previous GNN architectures for seeded graph matching employ a semi-supervised approach, which learns from only the seed set in a single pair of graphs, and therefore does not attempt to learn from many training examples/graphs to best match future unseen graphs.
-In contrast, this paper is the first to propose a supervised approach for seeded graph matching, which had so far only been used for seedless graph matching.
-Our proposed SeedGNN architecture employs a number of novel design choices that are inspired by theoretical studies of seeded graph matching.
-First, SeedGNN can easily learn the capability of counting and using witnesses of different hops, in a way that can be generalized to graphs with different sizes.
-Second, SeedGNN can use easily-matched pairs as new seeds to percolate and match other nodes.
-We evaluate SeedGNN on both synthetic and real graphs, and demonstrate significant performance improvement over both non-learning and learning algorithms in the existing literature.
-Further, our experiments confirm that the knowledge learned by SeedGNN from training graphs can be generalized to test graphs with different sizes and categories.
+There is a growing interest in designing Graph Neural Networks (GNNs) for seeded graph matching, which aims to match two unlabeled graphs using only topological information and a small set of seed nodes.
+However, most previous GNNs for this task use a semi-supervised approach, which requires a large number of seeds and cannot learn knowledge that is transferable to unseen graphs.
+In contrast, this paper proposes a new supervised approach that can learn from a training set how to match unseen graphs with only a few seeds.
+Our SeedGNN architecture incorporates several novel designs, inspired by theoretical studies of seeded graph matching: 1) it can learn to compute and use witness-like information from different hops, in a way that can be generalized to graphs of different sizes; 2) it can use easily-matched node-pairs as new seeds to improve the matching in subsequent layers.
+We evaluate SeedGNN on synthetic and real-world graphs and demonstrate significant performance improvements over both non-learning and learning algorithms in the existing literature.
+Furthermore, our experiments confirm that the knowledge learned by SeedGNN from training graphs can be generalized to test graphs of different sizes and categories.